 { INCLUDE [Customer Name] : SUM([Sales]) }

-When that calculation is placed on the Rows shelf, aggregated as AVG, and the [Region] dimension is placed on the Columns shelf, the view shows the average customer sales amount per region:
+With the LOD on the Rows shelf, aggregated as AVG, and [Region] on the Columns shelf, the view shows the average customer sales amount per region:

 Example 2